jorgenhl/prime/README.md

 # Prime Finder

+> **Note:** This repository is an exploration of High-Performance Computing (HPC) features
+> including SLURM integration, checkpointing, multiprocessing parallelization, and cluster
+> job management.
+While the prime finder is a fully functional tool, the primary purpose is
+> to demonstrate HPC patterns and best practices for computational research.

 A Python tool to find and check prime numbers with multiple modes and SLURM checkpointing support for HPC clusters.